 - A willingness to learn and to keep up to date.

-- Good levels of physical fitness- you will be on your feet the majority of the day and some tasks will require stamina.
+- Good levels of physical fitness - you will be on your feet most of the day and some tasks will require stamina.

-- People who are happy volunteering outside in all the different weather conditions and in hot humid greenhouses.
+- People who are happy volunteering outside in all weather conditions and in hot humid greenhouses.

 - People who enjoy interacting with guests.

 - Reliability and regular attendance.
 We would like Volunteers to attend one regular week day each week from 8am – 4/5pm.
 Please note this scheme is weekdays only and not available at weekends.

 By becoming a Horticulture Volunteer you can…

 - Gain valuable new gardening skills and experience in a unique environment.

 - Spend time outdoors in inspiring surroundings.

 Express your interest today!
 Click here to download your editable Expression of Interest form.